Kangiriyanka/joe-farah/src/pages/posts/post-3.md

 - Pick a theme to focus on during your practice sessions.
 - Name your moves and create combos.
 - You don't always have to dance on beat.
 You listen to the beat and choose the timing that's appropriate for you.
-- Record yourself dance and describe what parts you like or want to touch up.
+- Record yourself dancing and describe what parts you like or want to improve.
 - Watch people of all skill levels.
 - Dance around an obstacle.
 Place a water bottle on the ground and try to dance around it without touching it.